Liverpool news: 'Incredibly important' Super Cup victory a boost to club's mentality - Van Dijk | Goal.com

 And Van Dijk says winning another trophy in such a tight contest would prove invaluable for the club moving forward.

-“It’s incredibly important,” he told media .
+“It’s incredibly important,” he told reporters.
 “I do think it’s really important - for the progress of the team, for our development.

 "Winning a trophy is important for your mentality.
 We did it the hard way.”